jupyter-book/jupyter-book/docs/tutorial/execution.md

 And here I reference [](#markdown-myst).
 ````

-If you re-build your MyST site with `--execute`, the cell will be executed.
+If you re-build your Jupyter Book site with `--execute`, the cell will be executed.
 Notice how we've also added a **label** to the code block, but using the directive option rather than the Python comments syntax we used above.

 :::{seealso}